If you witness an active shooter on campus (or any person with a weapon) call 911 as soon as possible.

 - RUN.
+Do not hesitate.
 If it is possible to flee the area safely and avoid danger, do so.
+Go to the closest, safest exit.
 If the armed subject is outside the building, move to a core area of the building, away from outside doors and windows.
-If time permits, contact ACC Police Dispatch.
-Dial 222 on a campus phone or 512-223-7999.
+If time permits, call 911.

 - HIDE.
+Keep the attacker away from you.
 Hide behind a large heavy object or lock and barricade doors, turn off lights, get on the floor and out of the line of fire/create make-shift barricades for those who cannot get on the floor.
 Remain quiet and hidden.
 Silence your cell phone including the vibration setting.

 - Prepare to FIGHT.
-Authorities recommend spreading out in the room and quietly committing to a plan of action should the armed subject or active shooter enter your space.
+You have the legal right to defend yourself.
+Commit to a plan of action should the armed subject or active shooter enter your space.
+Be aggressive.
 Improvise weapons, create distractions.
 You are not helpless.
 What you do matters.

 - Remain in place until an official "ALL CLEAR" instruction is given.
+Listen and comply with police commands.
 It will be sent via all available emergency communication systems.

 When Law Enforcement Arrives